 - Click the Admin icon () in the sidebar, then select People.

 - Select Bulk User Import (located in the right column).

-Important: Update actually means replace.
-In other words, if you select Update existing organizations, it replaces the existing data for the listed users in your CSV file.
+Update existing users: Use this type of import to replace existing data for the users listed in your CSV file.
 You only need to include the fields that you want to update in the file.
 If you have empty columns of data it will overwrite the existing data for that user.
-Also, see Updating existing user profile data to understand which data is replace and which data is appended when you updated existing users.
+For a list of exceptions, see Updating existing user profile data.